MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 | PUT         | `/airports/{id}` | 200         | update a airport            |
 | DELETE      | `/airports/{id}` | 200         | delete a airport            |

 Can you create a test suite for your API server?
 You will likely have to implement a setup and teardown phase.
-Write a few tests for each endpoint, try to test for the different status codes that you listed in your original `airports-config.yaml` OpenAPI spec.
+Write a few tests for each endpoint.

 Extension exercise: writing to and from your JSON file in memory is fine for this exercise, but if you want to go a step further, try and write the new file to disk.